deco3500-2017/Genius/Prototypes/genius_PaperPrototypes.md

 ### Result
 *Result 1:* Xu,a 65 years old lady born in Hong Kong but living in Brisbane for more than 30 years.She has a smart phone but she only used for texting and making phone calls only because she only gets 3GB data monthly and she doesn't want to pay extra money for downloading online music.She doesn't like music but she has a CD player at home.She only listens music when she's in the church with her friends and she only listen to carols.She indicates current design for the application is good as big buttons and big text are using and it's a good idea to have only one post each for the music sharing page.But she suggested to using some icons along with the text for buttons.

-*Interview 2:* Liang,a 72 years old lady,doesn't has any mobile devices.She enjoy going to church and talking with other people at the weekend.She loves music but she only listen to carols and she has a huge collection of CDs at her place.
+*Interview 2:* Liang,a 72 years old lady,doesn't has any mobile devices.She enjoy going to church and talking with other people at the weekend.She loves music but she only listen to carols and she has a huge collection of CDs at her place.She like the current interface design because the big button and big text is obiviously and she can understand how to use easily.